Robert Zaller, PhD

 I am an elected fellow of the Royal Historical Society and a John S. Guggenheim fellow.
 I have served, among other positions, as an advisory board member of the Yale Center for Parliamentary History, and as President of the Robinson Jeffers Association.
 I have been as well chair of the Faculty Senate at the University of Miami, and head of the Department of History and Politics at Drexel University, where I hold the rank of Distinguished University Professor.
-I am a past member of the board of Pennsylvanians for Alternatives to the Death Penalty, in whose work I remain active, and of the steering committee for the Friends of the Barnes Foundation.
+I am a past member of the board of Pennsylvanians for Alternatives to the Death Penalty, in whose work I remain active.

 - Robinson Jeffers and the American Sublime.
 (Stanford, CA: Stanford University Press, 2012).

 - The Classic Historians.
 (Deer Park, NY: Linus Publications, 2009).

 - The Discourse of Legitimacy in Early Modern England.
 (Stanford, CA: Stanford University Press, 2007).